sanic-org/sanic-guide/src/en/guide/best-practices/blueprints.md

 ## Composable

-::: new NEW in v21.3
+::: new NEW in v21.6
 A `Blueprint` may be registered to multiple groups, and each of `BlueprintGroup` itself could be registered and nested further.
-This creates a limiteless possibility `Blueprint` composition.
+This creates a limitless possibility `Blueprint` composition.

 ---:1
 Take a look at this example and see how the two handlers are actually mounted as five (5) distinct routes.